erictune/diydb/README.md

 * `parser.rs` - parses SQL statements into a parse tree, e.g. using https://pest.rs/book/examples/ini.html
 * `serial_types.rs` - handles SQLite *serial types* (which can differ from row to row within a column, and are different from SQL types).
 * `record.rs` - iterates over and parses row records that are stored in btree cells.
-* `btree.rs` - provides iterator (cursor) to walk over btree elements (in future could support writes.).
+* `btree/*.rs` - provides iterator (cursor) to walk over btree elements (in future could support writes.).
 Uses a pager to get at pages.
 * `pager.rs` - provides an array of pages, which may or may not be present in memory (seek and load on first access).
 It will eventually enforce R/W locking of pages among multiple cursors.
 It holds the handle to the open database file.
 Will someday lock the files at the OS level.
 * There is no vfs layer yet, as we don't care to support non-posix filesystems at this time.
 * There is no bytecode yet.
 I may add a bytecode VM to execute SQL, and a code generator to emit bytecode from parsed SQL, and a query planner of sorts.